primevprotocol/docs-builder-boost/src/routes/docs/[...3]Users/[...1]Quickstart/+page.md

 token := crypto.PubkeyToAddress(userPrivateKey.PublicKey).Hex() + ":" + hexutil.Encode(sig)
 ```

+!!!

-**Step 2.
-Use this token to Receive a special commitment from our Builder**
+!!!step title="Receive a Special Commitment"|description="Use this token to Receive a special commitment from our Builder."

 Make a GET request with `X-Primev-Signature: <token>` to the `/authorization` endpoint.
 You should receive back a payload as follows: